 This is content collaboration, not influencer marketing.
 The distinction matters:

-For small food brands who can't yet afford $500–$1,000 per-creator sponsorship fees, this model produces 80% of the value at 10% of the cost.
+For small food brands who can't yet afford $500–$1,000 per-influencer sponsorship fees, this model produces 80% of the value at 10% of the cost.
 It should be in every F&B brand's playbook.

 Results & Lessons